awsdocs/aws-iot-events-developer-guide/doc_source/lambda-support.md

-AWS IoT Events uses AWS Lambda functions to manage alarm notifications\.
-You can use the AWS IoT Events managed Lambda function or create a new one\.
+AWS IoT Events uses a Lambda function to manage alarm notifications\.
+You can use the Lambda function provided by AWS IoT Events or create a new one\.

-## Creating an Lambda function<a name="alarms-create-lambda"></a>
+## Creating a Lambda function<a name="alarms-create-lambda"></a>

-AWS IoT Events provides a service managed Lambda function that enables alarms to send and receive email and SMS notifications\.
+AWS IoT Events provides a Lambda function that enables alarms to send and receive email and SMS notifications\.

 ### Requirements<a name="alarms-lambda-requirements"></a>

-The following requirements apply when you create an Lambda function for alarms:
+The following requirements apply when you create a Lambda function for alarms:
 + If your alarm sends email or SMS notifications, you must have an IAM role that allows AWS Lambda to work with Amazon SES and Amazon SNS\.

   Example policy: